 Stories should be from 1,000 to 5000 words in length.
 (We may accept up to 10K if it’s amazing—but realistically, 5K is as much as most folks want to read through a little window.)
 Individual poems should be of a length that can be read in five minutes or less.
 We don’t include more than 10 pages of poetry per issue, so that should be the upward limit for a poetry submission.
 All submissions should be accompanied by a brief bio, links to the pages that make up your online presence, and a picture of you or that you feel represents you.
 You may include an illustration that you feel complements your work, though its use will be at our discretion.

 We are interested in music and video, though the last two will need to be posted on YouTube for us to link to.
 For Artwork, please send us a link to a blog page or site where it can be seen.
 Eventually we will use Submittable software or the like.
 Your patience is appreciated.

-We do not at present offer compensation for your work, though this will change if the magazine outgrows its entirely free format.
+We do not at present offer compensation for your work, though this will change as the magazine outgrows its entirely free format.
 Simultaneous submissions and submission of work that has appeared elsewhere is allowed.

 Submissions should be included in the body of the email.
 If you receive no response whatever, that means you sent your work as an attachment, and you are encouraged to submit it again in the manner requested.
 Please send all submissions to us here, noting in the subject line whether it is a story, poetry, music, video, art or a book for review.